severian5it/BoardgameNerd/README.md

 9. In the "Manual Deployment" section of this page, made sure the master branch is selected and then click "Deploy Branch".

 10. The site is now successfully deployed.

+# Contact
+To contact me feel free to email

+ `pdelbuono  (at)  gmail (dot) com`

+# Disclaimer

+The content of this website is educational purposes only.